<?xml version="1.0" encoding="utf-8" ?>

 304-ADC committee for foundational work on 3DCP test standardization

-and interlaboratory data sharing, and the broader 3DCP research
+which additive construction depends; and the broader 3DCP research

-community whose published data motivated and informed the
+community whose published data motivated and informed the schema.

 </sec>